nathan-kennedy/new-mac-setup/README.md

 - **Diff-so-fancy**: Improves the display of `diff` outputs.
 - **Duf**: A better alternative for checking disk usage.
 - **Exa**: A modern replacement for `ls` with color and Git integration.
+- **Eza**: A modern replacement for ls; better suited for listing only directories, or only files.
 - **Fd**: A simple, fast and user-friendly alternative to 'find'.
 - **Ffmpeg**: FFmpeg is a versatile multimedia tool used for audio and video processing, including conversion, compression, and streaming.
 It supports a wide range of formats.
 - **Fio**: A versatile I/O benchmarking tool, ideal for testing and analyzing the performance of various storage devices.
 It provides insights into latency, throughput, and IOPS.